Matcha cultivars

 Character: one of the most exclusive cultivars, rare and expensive

-Ideal for: highest tea ceremonies, pure enjoyment
+Ideal for: the most exquisite tea ceremonies, pure enjoyment

 6. Samidori – The Floral

-Taste: slightly sweet, floral, fine
+Taste: slightly sweet, floral, delicate

 Color: soft green